Yogas Chitta Vritti Nirodha: The Finnish Approach to Mindful Education

 C. Emotional Balance: SEL as Modern "Nirodha"

-Finnish schools teach self-regulation (a key nirodha practice) through:
+Finnish schools teach self-regulation—a key nirodha practice—through:

-Gratitude journals (like santosha, contentment)
+- Gratitude journals (like santosha, contentment)

-Collaborative projects (reducing competitive mental noise)
+- Collaborative projects (which help reduce competitive mental noise)

 3. Case Study: A Finnish School’s "Mindful Learning" Day